QubesOS/qubes-doc/external/configuration-guides/vpn.md

        sudo mkdir /rw/config/vpn
    Now run Browser in Disposable VM and download vpn configuration files from your provider.
 Copy these into your VPN VM.
-   Your VPN configuration files in can be seen in QubesIncoming in VPN VM (You can extract here if its a zip file).
    Now open one of the configuration file and keep it open.
    Now run a terminal in VPN VM.
 Run here